Hampshire and the Isle of Wight’s Local LGBT Support Charity

 - Access to free condoms, lube, Chlamydia screens, pregnancy testing and advice from qualified sexual health workers.

 - Support to help you stay safe in your relationships and your community.

 If you are a professional, we also offer bespoke training on issues around sexuality, homophobia, gender and transphobia.
 We can design and run sessions for groups or assemblies, or support young people on a one to one basis.
 Get in touch for more details

-People who identify as LGBTQ in Somalia face discrimination against their sexuality and gender identity that is not experienced by heterosexual residents.
-According to Article 409 of the Somali Penal Code, sexual activity with a person of the same sex is punishable by imprisonment from 3 months to 3 years.
-Michael is abstaining from meat, […]
+People who identify as LGBTQ in Uganda face discrimination against their sexuality and gender identity that is not experienced by heterosexual residents.
+According to Section 145 of the Penal Code, anyone who is found to be guilty of committing same-sex sexual activity can face a penalty from 7 years up to life imprisonment.
+Homosexuality is […]

 Transgender Awareness Training for Professionals With an estimated 1% of the population falling somewhere on the broad “trans” spectrum, public facing organisations are likely to encounter a range of diverse trans people in the course of their professional work.
 ‘Introduction to Trans Awareness’ is an entry-level training session for professionals in any discipline, which introduces […]